skelleher/photo-search-server/readme.md

 and quantitatively.

 By combining the Resnet features and class label, search results
-a) usually contain the correct subject and
+* usually contain the correct subject and
-b) are visually similar (size, pose, and color)
+* are visually similar (size, pose, and color)

 Although the Resnet was trained on Imagenet, using it for the search engine generalizes well to other images.
 For example, indexing and searching the caltech-256 dataset returns relevent results (visually and per class).